 - What does the school staff and administration know about food allergies?

 - Start a conversation Provide reference materials or community resources

 Find more Tips for Maintaining a Healthy Lifestyle from Kids With Food Allergies.org

-The greatest danger of any allergy is anaphylaxis, a life threatening allergic reaction which impairs breathing and heart function.
+The greatest danger of any allergy is anaphylaxis, a life-threatening allergic reaction that impairs breathing and heart function.